 - Assuming that the

-is set up pressing play will now result in a working aileron.
+AircraftControlleris set up pressing play will now result in a working aileron.

-unticked as they act as standalone airfoils that can simply be rotated, instead of being a part of a wing.
+Note that control surface Airfoilss that are not attached to a fixed Airfoil need to have isControlSurface unticked as they act as standalone airfoils that can simply be rotated, instead of being a part of a wing.